Planning and preparation

 - Preoperative assessment

 - Looking after your health before surgery

 - Preparing for surgery

-The health professionals you see at the clinic will vary depending on the type of cancer and surgery, but they could include:
+The health professionals you see at the clinic will vary depending on any other health conditions you have, the type of cancer and the surgery planned, but they could include:

 - the surgeon or a resident medical officer or registrar

 - the anaesthetist or another member of the anaesthesia team, such as a specialist nurse or registrar

 - a physiotherapist to show you exercises to do before surgery to improve the chances of a smooth recovery

 - other specialists depending on your medical history and the type of surgery (e.g. you may see a heart specialist)